Ezzenix/ChatAnimation/README.md

 #

-Configuring the mod is possible with [Mod Menu](https://modrinth.com/mod/modmenu).
+Configuring the mod on Fabric is possible with [Mod Menu](https://modrinth.com/mod/modmenu).

 The mod also removes the message indicator, the line to the left of messages.